-The Executive Team of Te Puni Kōkiri is Chief Executive Michelle Hippolite, Deputy Chief Executives and Chief Advisor.
+The Executive Team of Te Puni Kōkiri is Acting Chief Executive Lisa Davies, Deputy Chief Executives, and Chief Advisors.

 Executive Team - Terms of Reference

 The Executive Team will focus on strategic leadership, organisational governance and organisational performance and supports the Chief Executive by:

 - setting the strategic direction and priorities for Te Puni Kōkiri;

 - ensuring Te Puni Kōkiri delivers on those strategies and goals by allocating resources, monitoring the organisation’s performance and accounting for the use of publicly funded resources;